exoRift/react-fluent-mobile/README.md

 > *NOTE: Copying to clipboard utilizes [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) and therefore requires HTTPS. ([document.execCommand()](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) will also be attempted for HTTP)*
 - Swiping down on the pad dismisses the pad and selection

-### The selection pad allows the customization of
+### Component Properties
+Name|Description
+-|-
-- The distance required to swipe down to dismiss the selection
-- The maximum duration of the swipe down to dismiss the selection
-- The theme of the pad (dark, light)
+collapseSwipeDistance|The minimum distance required to swipe down to dismiss the selection collapseSwipeDuration|The maximum duration of the swipe down to dismiss the selection nativeManipulationInactivityDuration|The interval the manipulation pad is inactive for when the selection is natively manipulated theme|The theme of the pad (dark, light)

 ## Context menus
+*INSERT GIF*

+*Coming soon*

+## Media control
+*INSERT GIF*

 *Coming soon*

 # Installation and Quickstart